lautarodragan/jolteon/README.md

   - Minimal use of `unwrap`.
 Only true bugs in the application should crash Jolteon.
 Any external source of indeterminism should be handled accordingly.
   - 🚧 In the future, if any non-bug causes an issue, rather than just being ignored, proper UX will be implemented and feedback given.
-- A clock on the top bar :)
+- A clock on the top bar.
+Can be turned off via configuration.
 - Configurable key bindings
   - The Help screen has a bit of info on this, but the UX will improve in the future, like support to change the key bindings inside the application.
 - 🚧 Themes